3% Commission Realtors: Can You Pay Less? (2024 Update)

 While average commission rates have varied over time, advancements in technology and innovation have streamlined the home selling process.
 Consequently, the traditional 3% listing fee is becoming less practical for many sellers.

 Clever Real Estate addresses this by offering a more cost-effective solution.
 We've pre-negotiated 1.5% listing fees with agents from renowned brokerages such as Keller Williams and RE/MAX.
-Opting for an agent through Clever means you receive the same level of expertise, service, and support from a top realtor, but at only half the usual commission rate.
+Opting for an agent through Clever means you receive the same expertise, service, and support from a top realtor, but at only half the usual commission rate.

 Get matched with a local agent today!